hosua/TetriC/README.md

 I intend on making this clone as close to the original port on the NES as possible.

-Graphics are rendered using SDL 2.0.
+Graphics are rendered using SDL 2.0, so if you want to compile this from source you will need to download the SDL2 library files for your OS.

+This is a work in progress.

 ### To Do List
 - [ ] Make a Makefile
-- [X] Make movement less clunky
+- [X] Make movement less clunky - Not perfect yet
 - [X] Implement player death
 - [X] Implement line clearing
 - [ ] Implement previous piece